HumanCellAtlas/metadata-schema/docs/jsonBrowser/type.md

 publications | One or more publications in which the cell line creation was cited. | array | no | [See module  publication](module.md/#publication) | Publications |  |

 ## cell_suspension
-_Information about the cell suspension derived from the collected or cultured specimen_
+_Information about the suspension of cells or nuclei derived from the collected or cultured specimen._

 Location: type/biomaterial/cell_suspension.json